Norbert515/flutter_ide/README.md

 (https://github.com/Norbert515/flutter_experiment_phone_ide)

-But because the IDE itself could have runtime access to the underlying code, all it would have to do is change a value to a variable and then change the variable and schedule a rebuild.
+But because the IDE itself could have runtime access to the underlying code, all it would have to do is modify a variable and schedule a rebuild.

 A few ideas how Live-Reload could be used:
 - Changing basic values for rendering (width/height/color/font-size etc.) with a slider/color-picker
 - Controlling/ Debugging an animation (even a hero animation) using a slider inside the IDE
 - Injecting data into Streams during runtime for testing and debugging purposes
+- Chaning values in a visual editor (which are reflected in the source ode)

 ![font_size](https://github.com/Norbert515/flutter_ide/tree/master/assets/color_cut_gif.gif)